-Conflict is an inevitable part of any relationship, and how couples handle it can make or break their marriage.
+Conflict is inevitable in any relationship, and how couples handle it can make or break their marriage.
 While it may seem counterintuitive, research by psychologist John Gottman suggests that avoiding conflict and maintaining a constantly positive demeanor can actually lead to long-term problems in a relationship.
-This is particularly true of couples that are “mismatched” in their handling of conflict.
+This is particularly true of couples that are “mismatched” in handling conflict.
 On the other hand, couples who are willing to engage in constructive conflict and discuss their differences openly may experience short-term discomfort but ultimately build a stronger, more satisfying marriage.

 Gottman’s findings on marital dynamics

 In his influential work on marital dynamics, psychologist John Gottman has shed light on the complex interplay between conflict engagement and long-term relationship satisfaction.
 Gottman and Krokoff (1989) found that when wives are always positive and agreeable with their husbands, it might seem to make things better in the moment.
-However, over time, this can actually lead to more problems in the relationship.
+However, this can lead to more problems in the relationship over time.

 In essence, avoiding conflict by always being positive and compliant may provide temporary relief but can be detrimental to the relationship in the long term.
 Conversely, facing conflicts head-on may be challenging initially but can lead to a healthier, more satisfying relationship over time.